batman004/Custom-URL-Shortner-CLI/README.md

 Or, you can check out the pre-compiled binaries under **Releases**

 1. Download the binary for your system (check releases)
-2. Create a folder Data and an empty json file with the name `saved_urls.json`
+2. Create a folder Data and an empty json file inside it with the name `saved_urls.json`
-3. Execute the tool by executing the binary according to your OS (see above)
+3. Spin up the CLI by executing the binary according to your OS (see above)

 - Usage